Skip to Content

 Memory

-Your assistant remembers your preferences and important facts across workflow runs.
+Your assistant remembers your preferences and important facts across routine runs.
 When you tell it something once, it remembers — so you don’t have to repeat yourself.

 How it works